cyberAkeshan/LIG_docu/README.md

 n/a

 ## 4. Supporting Information
-For more information check out our blog at: https://listitgrocery.wordpress.com/
+For more information check out our [listItGrocery Blog](https://listitgrocery.wordpress.com/)

 # Made with ❤️ by:
 | Name                                       | Username              |